Gawrion/MEP-mails/README.md

 # MEP-mails
-Php code to harvest members of the European Parliament
+Php code to harvest members of the European Parliament e-mails

 It scans first page for links to MEP profiles and then loops each profile for mail to harvest and save to file...
 Taht's all folks ;)